Buying Property in Indonesia

 Ownership of offices and apartments is possible through strata title deeds, but you need to be very cautious when dealing with the laws and regulations to ensure that your ownership of an apartment in a high rise building is secure.

-This means that foreigners can effectively lease (not truly own) an apartment for up to 70 years, but not a free standing houses.
+This means that foreigners can effectively lease (not truly own) an apartment for up to 70 years, but not a free standing house.
 Within this 70-year period, foreigners must also periodically renew their right to use.
-The initial Hak Pakai period is for 25 years, then renewed for an additional 25 years and finally 20 years.
+The initial Hak Pakai period is for 25 years, then is renewed for an additional 25 years and finally a 20 year period.

 Convertible Lease Agreement

 One way for foreigners to go ahead an purchase property despite these legal ambiguities is to sign a Convertible Lease Agreement with the apartment property management office to purchase an apartment.
 Basically what this agreement entails is that the foreigner may purchase the apartment, but the title is still held in the name of the developer or property management firm, or an Indonesian nominee.
 This lease agreement is for a definite period.

 The Convertible Lease Agreement states that if and when the prevailing laws and regulations permit the Lessee to become legal owner of the apartment/strata title unit, both the Lessor and the Lessee shall be obligated to sign a Deed of Sale and Purchase and the title shall be transferred to the foreign owner.